qtirl/streamlabs-spotify-widget/README.md

 # 🎵 Streamlabs Spotify Widget 🎵

-Elevate your live streaming experience with our widget, effortlessly displaying the track you're currently playing on Spotify through OBS/Streamlabs.
+Elevate your live streaming experience with this widget, effortlessly displaying the track you're currently playing on Spotify through OBS/Streamlabs.

 ---